 Developing Employee Strengths

 Having identified your employees’ strengths, the next step is to work hard to develop them.
 Here’s how to do it:

 Many managers and business leaders assume their employees already know where their strengths lie.
 Don’t make the same mistake!
 You’d be surprised how many people take their abilities for granted and never stop to acknowledge them.

 Whether it’s in a one-to-one meeting or a quick compliment during a coffee break, naming those talents out loud is the first step to helping your employees double down on their core competencies.
-They’ll be able to set appropriate goals in performance reviews, volunteer for particular roles in each project, and more.
+They’ll be able to set appropriate goals in performance reviews, volunteer for particular roles in each project, make developments in their professional life, and more.

 Assign Relevant Roles